krishna3032004/Ecommerce-Frontend/README.md

   - Small fluctuations are ignored for better accuracy.

 - **💡 "Should You Buy?"**
-  - Smart suggestion system based on:
-    - Current price vs predicted drop.
+  - Smart suggestion system based on current price vs predicted drop and historical lows.
-    - Historical lows.

 - **⏳ Automatic Price Updates**
-  - GitHub Actions scheduler runs **every 12 hours** to scrape fresh prices for all tracked products.
+  - Backend cron job runs every night at **2 AM IST** to scrape fresh prices for all tracked products.
   - No manual refresh needed.
+No GitHub Actions required.

 ---